-What you must pay when you Services that are covered for you get these services are ordered by a primary care provider.
-We cover these STIs and counseling for STIs tests once every 12 months or at certain times during preventive benefit. pregnancy.
-We also cover up to 2 individual 20 to 30 minute, face-toface high-intensity behavioral counseling sessions each year for sexually active adults at increased risk for STIs.
+STIs and counseling for STIs preventive benefit.

+We also cover up to 2 individual 20 to 30 minute, face-to-face high-intensity behavioral counseling sessions each year for sexually active adults at increased risk for STIs.
 We will only cover these counseling sessions as a preventive service if they are provided by a primary care provider and take place in a primary care setting, such as a doctor's office.

 Services to treat kidney disease